Your Photo

 Submitted

 • Some results on the reverse mathematics of finite better quasi orders, Davide Manca.
-Submitted in Februrary 2024, currently under revision.
+Revise & resubmit at the Journal of Symbolic Logic.

 In Preparation